huawei-noah/SMARTS/README_pypi.md

 ```
 The `sstudio` package supports flexible and expressive scenario specification which you can use to generate traffic with different traffic vehicle numbers and routes, and agent missions.

-You can create a simple `scenario.py` script to generate the scenario like
+You can create a simple `scenario.py` script to generate the scenario like:

 ```python
 from pathlib import Path